 Watering and Feeding

-Aim to keep your sorrel plants evenly moist.
+Aim to keep your garden sorrel evenly moist.
 This means watering them regularly.
 Don’t allow the soil to dry out.
 To save on your water consumption, why not harvest your own rainwater?
 This can then be used to water your garden.

-If planted in rich, fertile soil there is no need to fertilize the plants.
+If planted in rich, fertile soil there is no need to fertilize the sorrel.
 However to give the plant an extra boost you can apply a dose of general purpose fertilizer in the middle of the growing season.
 Alternatively you can use your own homemade plant feed.

 Pruning and Division

-The best time to divide sorrel plant is in the spring, before new growth emerges.
+The best time to divide sorrel is in the spring, before new growth emerges.
 Divisions can also be made in the fall.

-Sorrel plant grown as a perennial can be allowed to flower.
+Sorrel grown as a perennial can be allowed to flower.
 By early August the flower will be spent and the seeds can be harvested.
 Following this fresh leaves will begin to emerge from the base of the plant.
-If you chose not to remove the seed head the plant will self-seed and begin spreading through your garden.
+If you chose not to remove the seed head the sorrel will self-seed and begin spreading through your garden.